Nonequilibrium Polaritonics - Nonlinear Effects and Optical Switching: Fr ohlich Hamiltonian and Floquet-Keldysh Method

-We assume the spatial extension of the Au nano-grains to be smaller than $ 30 nm$, and consequentially small compared to the wavelength of the photonic mode inside the waveguide.
-Therefore, the momentum of the photons is much smaller than the electron's momentum and we can set $q_{\rm photon} \simeq 0$ whenever we consider the electronic subsystem.
+The spatial extension of the Au nano-grains is assumed to be smaller than $ 30 nm$, and consequentially small compared to the wavelength of the photonic mode inside the waveguide.
+Therefore, the momentum of the photons is much smaller than the electron's momentum and it can be set $q_{\rm photon} \simeq 0$ whenever one considers the electronic subsystem.
 Thus, $a^{\dagger}$ ($a$) does not carry an index in the Hamiltonian.
 In Eq. (\ref{Hamilton_we}), $ \epsilon_k$ is the electronic band energy, $c^{\dagger}_{k,\sigma}$ ($c^{{\dagger}}_{k,\sigma}$) creates (annihilates) an electron with momentum $k$ and spin $\sigma$. $\hbar\omega_0 a^{\dagger}a^{{\dagger}}$ is the photon energy eigen-state, where $a^{\dagger}$ ($a$) creates (annihilates) a photon inside the waveguide with energy $\hbar\omega_0 $.
 The last (coupling) term on the r.h.s. is the standard coupling term between the electronic and the photonic subspaces \cite{Platero}.
-Due to the weak interaction of waveguide photons and electrons inside the nano-grains we treat this interaction perturbatively.
+Due to the weak interaction of waveguide photons and electrons inside the nano-grains this interaction is treated perturbatively.
 In second order a self-energy contribution is obtained from Eq. (\ref{Hamilton_we}).
 The coupling of the electronic system with a continuous energy spectrum to the photons with a discrete one leads to a so-called Fano resonance \cite{Fano}.
 This is observed in the electronic density of states (see Fig.\ref{Full}).
-Here we show the electron's spectral function for various frequencies of the waveguide mode for coupling strength $(\!g/t)^2\!\!=\!\!
+Here is shown the electron's spectral function for various frequencies of the waveguide mode for coupling strength $(\!g/t)^2\!\!=\!\!
 0.09$ at zero temperature for a spectral width $\tau=0.005$ of the waveguide mode (measured in units of the hopping $t$) at half filling, yielding a suppression of the spectral function around the Fermi-level (half width $\tau$) where electrons are transferred to the high (low) energy tails of the spectral function.
-We note, that if the energy of the waveguide mode $\hbar\omega_0$ is distinctly different from the energy $\hbar\omega$ of the band-electrons, the electronic density of states remains approximately unchanged.
+Besides the Floquet sidebands the these band structures can be identified between $\omega=\pm 2.34$ and $\omega=\sim\pm 3.7$ for all $\Omega$.
+Their band edges can be even better identified to be at $\omega=2.34$ within the laser induced change of the electronic density (see Fig.\ref{Fig_4}).
+It is noted, that if the energy of the waveguide mode $\hbar\omega_0$ is distinctly different from the energy $\hbar\omega$ of the band-electrons, the electronic density of states remains approximately unchanged.